jason-fors/HTML-and-CSS-Projects/README.md

 * Practice and Learning Pages

 ### Antiques-by-Carmody
-A simple web page for an antiques shop.
-Includes a gallery and form.
+This is a simple web page for an antiques shop.
+It includes a gallery and form.

 ### Boostrap4_Project
-A web page for a movie theater created in part using Bootstrap.
-Includes columns, cards, images and other elements.
+This project is a web page for a movie theater created in part using Bootstrap.
+It includes columns, cards, images and other elements.

 ### One-Page-Website
 You guessed it.
 This is a one-page website.
 The content is a fictitious algebra study guide.
 Images, navbar, embedded video and form included.

 ### Portfolio-Website
-A first draft of a website for me as a developer.
-Has some animations.
-Planning to add JavaScript.
+A first draft of a website for me as a developer which has some animations.

 ### Practice and Learning Pages
-The rest are numberous small practice pages, templates and isolated common HTML elements.
+This area contains numerous small practice pages, templates and applications of isolated common HTML elements.